kravich/ddb_customizabletb/README.md

 Building and installing from source
 -----------------------------------
-First, intall development packages for gtk2 and gtk3 (libgtk2.0-dev and libgtk-3-dev in Debian/Ubuntu)
+First, intall development packages for gtk2 and gtk3 (libgtk2.0-dev and libgtk-3-dev in Debian/Ubuntu).
-Then
+Then,
 ```
 git clone https://github.com/kravich/ddb_customizabletb.git
 cd ddb_customizabletb